anykeyh/clear/manual/model/lifecycle/validations.md

     column description : String

     def validate
         ensure_than :description, "must contains at least 100 characters", &.size.<(100)
     end
 end
 ```

-The code above will perform exactly like the previous one, with focus on compact syntax.
+The code above will perform exactly like the previous one, while keeping a more compact syntax.

 ## Error object